Luisinho (footballer, born 1985): Early years

 Born in Porto, Luisinho made his senior debut with S.C.
 Vila Real in 2004.
 In the summer of 2005 he joined S.C.
-Braga, being assigned to the reserves and subsequently serving loans at Moreirense FC and Rio Ave FC.
+Braga, being assigned to the reserves and subsequently serving loans at Moreirense F.C. and Rio Ave FC.

 In January 2008, Luisinho joined Moreirense on a permanent basis, moving to C.D.
 Aves in the Segunda Liga after one and a half seasons.
 He played his first competitive match for the latter on 2 August of that year, starting and being booked in a 1–1 home draw against G.D.
 Estoril Praia in the first round of the Taça da Liga.

 Luisinho signed with F.C.
 Paços de Ferreira in June 2011.
-He appeared in 32 competitive matches in his only season at the Estádio da Mata Real, being also reconverted in a left-back in the process.
+He appeared in 32 competitive matches in his only campaign at the Estádio da Mata Real, being also reconverted in a left-back in the process.

 Benfica and Deportivo

 On 31 May 2012, Luisinho joined S.L.
 Benfica along with teammate Michel.
-On 13 August of the following year, after being sparingly used, he moved abroad for the first time in his career, signing for Deportivo de La Coruña.
+In August 2013, having been sparingly used, he moved abroad for the first time in his career, signing for Deportivo de La Coruña.

-Luisinho slapped teammate Juan Carlos Real in the face on 2 April 2014, after both argued during a training session.
+Luisinho slapped teammate Juan Carlos Real in the face on 2 April 2014, following an argument in a training session.
 He contributed 31 games and three goals during the season, as the club returned to La Liga after a one-year absence.

-Luisinho continued to be a starter in 2014–15, under new manager Víctor Fernández, and in early December 2014 renewed his contract until 30 June 2018.
+In 2014–15, Luisinho continued to be a starter under new manager Víctor Fernández, and in early December 2014 renewed his contract until 30 June 2018.
 However, the following campaign, he was involved in several spats with the latter's successor Víctor Sánchez.

-Luisinho scored his first goal in the Spanish top division on 20 September 2017, in a 1–0 home win against Deportivo Alavés.
-He was first-choice during the season, which ended in relegation.
+Luisinho scored his only goal in the Spanish top division on 20 September 2017, in a 1–0 home win against Deportivo Alavés.
+He was first-choice throughout the season, one that ended in relegation.

 Huesca

-After five years at Deportivo, Lusinho signed a two-year contract with newly-promoted SD Huesca on 15 June 2018.
+Lusinho signed a two-year contract with newly-promoted SD Huesca on 15 June 2018.
 On 9 August 2020, after helping his side return to the top tier at the first attempt, the 35-year-old agreed to a one-year extension.